James McGhie, Lord McGhie

 James Marshall McGhie, Lord McGhie is a Scottish lawyer who until 2014 was the Chairman of the Scottish Land Court and President of the Lands Tribunal for Scotland, and a Senator of the College of Justice.

 Personal life

+Education

 McGhie was educated at Perth Academy, and studied at the School of Law of the University of Edinburgh.
 He was admitted to the Faculty of Advocates in 1969.

+Family

 He married Anne Cockburn in 1968, with whom he has a son and a daughter.

 Legal career

 McGhie was appointed Queen's Counsel in 1983, and served as an Advocate Depute from 1983 to 1986.
 From 1987 to 1992, he was part-time Chairman of the Medical Appeal Tribunal, and from 1992 to 1996 was a Member of the Criminal Injuries Compensation Board.
-In 1996, he was appointed Chairman of the Scottish Land Court and President of the Lands Tribunal for Scotland, with the judicial title, Lord McGhie.
+In 1996, he was appointed Chairman of the Scottish Land Court and President of the Lands Tribunal for Scotland, with the judicial title, Lord McGhie.In 2016 Lord McGhie was appointed as Judge to the Abu Dhabi Global Market Courts (ADGM Courts).